We know that students thrive best when they receive intellectual challenge and emotional support in a caring environment.

 Our Student Life program strives to build strong connection between all members of our community in order to create a learning environment where everyone feels valued, respected, and understood.
 As a result, our students can focus on learning.
 There are several components to our program, giving students and teachers an opportunity to establish rapport and build trust.
 These relationships are essential to the character of Glen Urquhart School and provide a solid base for character education.
 We work in partnership with parents to help students grow responsibly and healthily toward adulthood.

-Each upper school student has a teacher or administrator as an advisor.
+Advisory System: Each upper school student has a teacher or administrator as an advisor.
 Students have the option of changing, but most students will stay with their advisor for the extent of their time at GUS.
 As a result, advisor groups are mixed with boys and girls of all three grades; generally, there are seven or eight advisees in a group.
-Advisors keep an eye on each of their advisees social progress and emotional health while at Glen Urquhart School, informally tracking non-academic elements of their advisees experience at school, which can include everything from developing friendships to serious disciplinary infractions.
+Advisors keep an eye on each of their advisees social progress and emotional health while at Glen Urquhart School, informally tracking non-academic elements of their advisees experience at school, which can include everything from developing friendships to conflict resolution.

 Advisor groups meet weekly to discuss school values, eat lunch, and share a special snack.
 These groups allow students to make connections across grades and strengthen our sense of community.
 Students share their experiences and learn from each other, with the guidance, support, and companionship of their advisor.
 The advisory groups discuss an agenda related to the goals of our Student Life Curriculum, usually having to do with social development and peer relations.
 These lunch meetings are another component of the School’s Bullying Prevention Program.